-The contest game is unsolvable in general.
-We propose an indirect approach to the optimization problem.
-Its primary logic is laid out as follows.
-Despite the lack of a solution to the equilibrium, a unique equilibrium is shown to exist for any feasible contest rule under mild regularity conditions.
-The equilibrium condition alludes to a correspondence between contestants' equilibrium winning probability distribution and their effort profile.
-The objective for contest design can be rewritten accordingly as a function of equilibrium winning probability distribution.
-Instead of optimizing over the choice of contest rule, the winning probability distribution is treated as a design variable: We let the designer directly assign winning probabilities among contestants to maximize the reformulated objective function.
+Despite the lack of a closed-form solution, a unique equilibrium exists under mild regularity conditions.
+The equilibrium condition alludes to a correspondence, which provides a system of equations; each equation expresses an individual's equilibrium effort as a function of his own equilibrium winning odds and prize valuation.
+The correspondence thus literally disaggregates the strategic interaction between contestants into a series of individual decision problems.
+The contest rule $(\alpha, \beta)$ does not appear in the equation and is encapsulated in each contestant's equilibrium winning probability.
+The design objective can be rewritten accordingly as a function of equilibrium winning probability distribution.
+Instead of optimizing over the choice of contest rule, we let the designer directly assign winning probabilities among contestants to maximize the reformulated objective function, which reduces the optimization problem to a simple programming that allocates probability mass among contestants based on their prize valuations.
 Finally, we demonstrate that any winning probability distribution can be induced by a contest rule in equilibrium, which closes the loop.